-New Hampshire law is virtually identical to federal law in this respect.
-State law requires that any one who works in excess of 40 hours per week be paid at time and one-half.
+New Hampshire law is virtually identical to federal overtime law.
+New Hampshire requires that anyone who works in excess of 40 hours per week be paid one and one-half their normal rate.
 Employees who are exempt from the overtime requirements under federal law are also exempt under state law.
-In addition, any employee working for an amusement, seasonal, or recreational establishment that does not operate for more than 7 months per year or earns the vast majority of its revenue in only six months of the year is also exempt from the state's overtime requirement.
+In addition, any employee working for an amusement, seasonal, or recreational establishment that does not operate for more than seven months per year or earns the vast majority of its revenue in only six months of the year is also exempt from the state's overtime requirement.

-New Hampshire's minimum wage is $7.25 per hour.
+New Hampshire's minimum wage is $7.25 per hour, which is the same as the federal minimum wage.

 Employers in hotels, motels, cabins, tourist homes, and restaurant industries are allowed to deduct the cost of meals and lodging from the minimum wage.
 The following are the maximum deductions allowed: